boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/embed-widgets-with-sso-using-token.md

 </table>

-> **NOTE:** The generated Iframe signature URL is valid for an indefinite amount of time because the embed_timestamp and embed_expirationtime parameters are optional parameters.
-If you want to set the default 6 days validity period for the generated iframe URL, use the embed_timestamp.
+> **NOTE:** The generated iframe signature URL is valid indefinitely because the embed_timestamp and embed_expirationtime parameters are optional.
+If you want to set the default validity period of 6 days for the generated iframe URL, use the embed_timestamp.

 ### Optional Embed Parameters